cmonaghan/cmonaghan.github.io/_posts/tumblr/2013-10-28-if-you-have-the-opportunity-go-for-it-dbc-was.md

 - ruby on rails
 tumblr_url: http://codelikeaboss.tumblr.com/post/65359978782/if-you-have-the-opportunity-go-for-it-dbc-was
 ---
-If you have the opportunity, go for it.
-DBC was one of the best decisions I’ve ever made.—Dev Bootcamp alum
+> If you have the opportunity, go for it.
+DBC was one of the best decisions I’ve ever made.

+—Dev Bootcamp alum